 You may also visit the two Quindaro Cemeteries.
 On is located at 38th and Parallel and has become a part of the Mount Hope Cemetery.
 The second Quindaro Cemetery is located at 34th and Sewell Avenue.

 A small museum was started nearby in 2009 - Old Quindaro Museum & Information Center at 3432 North 29th Street, Kansas City, Kansas 66104.
 I made an appointment to visit the museum in 2011, but was stood up.
 The sign at the museum said that you could call another number and someone would come to the museum to meet you in 5 minutes.
 I called that number and the original the number again, but got only an answering machine.
 My calls were never returned.
-Follow up in 2014 found still no regular hours or interest in accommodating visitors.
+Follow up in subsequent years found there was still no regular hours or interest in accommodating visitors.

 copyright 2006-2017 by Keith Stokes